We are delighted to offer medical oncology services for all types of cancer in dogs and cats.

 When you and your pet arrive at IVC, please call the main number to check in.
 One of our client service coordinators will check you in for your appointment, and then one of our oncology nurses will talk with you in detail about your pet’s medical history.

 You will then be brought to one of our consultation rooms, and your pet will come to the oncology area for a full physical examination.
-After that, you and Dr. MaloneyHuss will talk about your pet’s condition, what we know about it so far, how to find out more information, and a few different options for next steps in your pet’s treatment.
+After that, you and one of our oncologists will talk about your pet’s condition, what we know about it so far, how to find out more information, and a few different options for next steps in your pet’s treatment.

 We save a small number of same-day or next-day emergency consultation appointments for patients who are very sick, painful, or otherwise cannot wait for the next available appointment.
-For these appointments, your pet will need to drop off with us for the day, and Dr. MaloneyHuss will call you once she has had a chance to examine your pet.
+For these appointments, your pet will need to drop off with us for the day, and one of our oncologists will call you once they have had a chance to examine your pet.

 You will have the opportunity to ask plenty of questions, both at the appointment and afterwards if you think of them later.
 In most cases, it is possible to begin the next steps in your pet’s treatment at this initial visit, or you can think all of the options over before deciding on a long-term plan.